-141. Plaintiff States incorporate by reference the allegations set forth in each of the preceding paragraphs of this Complaint.

-- 142. Under the equal protection component of the Due Process Clause of the Fifth Amendment to the United States Constitution, the federal government cannot deny to any person the equal protection of its laws.
+- 147. Plaintiff States incorporate by reference the allegations set forth in each of the preceding paragraphs of this Complaint. - 148.
+Under the equal protection component of the Due Process Clause of the Fifth Amendment to the United States Constitution, the federal government cannot deny to any person the equal protection of its laws.
 The Due Process Clause specifically prohibits the federal government from discriminating against individuals on the basis of race, ethnicity, and national origin.
 U.S. Const. amend.
-V. - 143.
+V. - 149.
 Defendants' decision to exclude undocumented immigrants from the apportionment base is motivated by discriminatory animus toward Hispanics and immigrant communities of color.
-This animus is reflected in Defendants' repeated statements vilifying these communities. - 144.
-The highly unusual chronology of events, sharp departure from centuries of past practice, articulation of a pretextual reason for Defendants' now-enjoined efforts to demand citizenship information on the decennial census questionnaire, and disproportionate burden of Defendants' decision on Hispanics and immigrant communities of color further indicate that Defendants' decision is motivated by unconstitutional discriminatory purpose. - 145.
-By excluding undocumented immigrants from the apportionment base, and immigrant communities as compared to non-Hispanic whites. - 146.
-Defendants' violation causes ongoing harm to Plaintiff States and their residents.
+This animus is reflected in Defendants' repeated statements vilifying these communities. - 150.
+The highly unusual chronology of events, sharp departure from centuries of past practice, articulation of a pretextual reason for Defendants' now-enjoined efforts to demand citizenship information on the decennial census questionnaire, and disproportionate burden of Defendants' decision on Hispanics and immigrant communities of color further indicate that Defendants' decision is motivated by unconstitutional discriminatory purpose. - 151.
+By excluding undocumented immigrants from the apportionment base,

-Defendants intend to reduce political power, influence, and funding resources among Hispanic
+Defendants intend to reduce political power, influence, and funding resources among Hispanic and immigrant communities as compared to non-Hispanic whites.